 Royston Museum is closed to help delay the spread of CoVid-19.
 Thank you for your patience.

 CoVid-19 Collecting Policy

-We are in the unique situation of being able to collect and document history as it happens.
-As a local history Museum, our goal is to document and archive the happenings and activities of our district throughout this strange time.
-We are collecting three categories of artefacts: photographs, journals and diaries, and a select few objects.
+As a local history Museum, our goal is to record events and activities in our area during this time.
+We will collect three types of objects: photographs, journals and diaries and a few items.

-- Journals and Diaries: We previously asked that everyone who is able keeps a journal or diary of their experiences during this time.
-We ask that you continue to do so.
-We will begin collecting these when we are able to reopen, after social distancing lifts.
-All journals and diaries will be embargoed for a period of 15 years.
-Following this, they will be made available to researchers, but with personal identifying information restricted, for a period of 50 years.
-Following a total of 65 years, the records and information will be available to all researchers.
+We will begin collecting these when we reopen.
+All journals and diaries will be embargoed for 15 years.
+After this, they will be available to researchers, but with personal identifying information restricted, for 50 years.
+After a total of 65 years, the records and information will be available to all researchers.

-- Artefacts: We will collect representative samples of some objects related to this period, such as homemade masks, homeschooling material, and rainbows.
-All collecting will occur after we are able to reopen, and we will release more detailed information closer to that time.
+We will collect some objects, such as homemade masks, homeschooling material and rainbows.
+All collecting will happen when we open and we will give out more information closer to that time.